These lists are subjected to change by the airport authority. Please check on their website if any updates or changes occurred.

 Checking Your Flight Status – International and Iceland Domestic

 Isavia is the national airport and air navigation service provider in Iceland.
 You can find the most comprehensive flight status updates on their website for arrivals and departures from both international and domestic flights.

-On arrivals page, the numbers of arrivals to Keflavik Airport titled with a searchable table below where you can find time, flight number, airline and status.
+On arrivals page, the numbers of arrivals to Keflavik Airport titled with a searchable table below where you can find the time, flight number, airline, and status.

 The same design applies to departures page.
 If you need to track a specific flight, you can pin it in your browser or sign up for alerts.